-There's been some positive momentum in recent years among the state's major programs, with Northwestern reaching its first-ever NCAA tournament in 2017, Loyola Chicago making the Final Four in 2018, DePaul starting 9-0 this season and Illinois recently enrolling some high-level talent in Ayo Dosunmu, Giorgi Bezhanishvili and Kofi Cockburn.
+There's been some positive momentum in recent years among the state's major programs, with Northwestern reaching its first-ever NCAA tournament in 2017, Loyola Chicago making the Final Four in 2018, DePaul starting 9-0 last season and Illinois recently enrolling some high-level talent in Ayo Dosunmu, Giorgi Bezhanishvili and Kofi Cockburn.

 FIRST YEAR FAME: Ranking the top 10 first-year head coaches

 Massachusetts, specifically Boston, has one of the highest concentrations of colleges in the country.
 While Boston is a pro sports town, there's certainly an audience for college competition between Boston College, Boston University, Harvard and Northeastern.

 The Beanpot, a men's hockey event between the four schools, is an annual tradition in the city and the schools used to play on the hardwood, too.
 Why not bring that back?

 The Beanpot is played at Boston's TD Garden, which is also home to the Celtics, so the logistics would be easy.